 If, for example, the surface conditions have changed and you're facing significant swell that means your safety stop would be conducted in something of a washing machine, consider simply surfacing.

 Occasions on which we have elected to not complete a safety stop are:

 Jelly Fish: Following a dive in the Canary Islands our group was surfacing and had been joined by a smack of jellyfish (yes that is the collective noun - we checked!).
 The smack was floating around between the surface and around 8m/25ft.
 We didn’t know if they were harmful but we called off the safety stop and proceeded directly to the boat.

-Lightening: This was again in the Canary Islands.
+Lightning: This was again in the Canary Islands.
 A storm developed whilst diving and we could see the lightning lighting up the dive site (really impressive to see!).
-The dive boat had also signaled abort dive.
+The dive boat had also signalled, 'Abort dive'.
 It’s worth considering that a lightning strike can penetrate up to 6m/20ft in salt water so not somewhere you want to be hanging around.

 Illness: We had a diver who had vomited through his regulator underwater.
 He was uncomfortable enough for us to decide that we needed to proceed directly to the surface.